 Our post three weeks ago on the weather and auto sales argued that bad winter weather was responsible for the slowdown in consumer spending.
+It was likely to be a greater contributor than factors such as improving credit scores.
 We used variation across states in January temperature and showed that states where January was very cold had poor auto sales, whereas auto sales were pretty strong in areas that had normal weather.

 We concluded: “When it comes to durable goods such as cars, it is likely that purchases will increase sharply when the weather improves in the states that had extremely cold winters.”